dougkpowers/pc1550-interface/README.md

 state of the alarm based on the PGM output terminal.
 All the following methods return a boolean value:

-      PGMOutput()          -- Indicates whether there is PGM output fireButtonTripped()  -- Indicates the fire button on the keypad caused the fire alert to be tripped
+      PGMOutput()          -- Indicates the programmable PGMOuput bit is set fireButtonTripped()  -- Indicates the fire button on the keypad caused the fire alert to be tripped
       auxButtonTripped()   -- Indicates the aux button on the keypad caused